salman-abedin/uniblocks/README.md

 -  The modules can be updated without the status bar's interventions
 -  Updating is possible both periodically and manually
--  Runs as fast as it gets. (hint: ~70 Lines of POSIX shellscript)
+-  Runs as fast as it gets. (hint: ~50 Lines of POSIX shellscript)

 ## Dependencies

--  cat, sed, grep, pgrep, mkfifo
+-  sed, grep, pgrep, mkfifo

 ## Installation